jia1/cs3245-boolean-retrieval/README.txt

 description of each file.
 Make sure your submission's files are named and formatted correctly.

 1. index.py: Script to index documents into {term: (df, postings)}.
-Also stores additional information (i.e. total number of documents in collection, document lengths) for the vector space model.
+  - Also stores additional information (i.e. total number of documents in collection, document lengths) for the vector space model.
-2. search.py: Script to do boolean retrieval + ranked retrieval in succession (if the former returns non-empty postings skip list) by calculating the tfidf values of each document and their cosine similarities w.r.t query.
+2. search.py: Script to do boolean retrieval + ranked retrieval in succession
+  - Applicable if the former returns non-empty postings skip list
+  - Otherwise, just pure vector space retrieval
 3. skip_list.py: A module which contains the SkipList and SkipListNode classes.
-SkipList can contain a SkipListNode, which can be linked with more SkipListNode.
+  - SkipList can contain a SkipListNode, which can be linked with more SkipListNode.
-4. constants.py: A module which contains constants (e.g. magic numbers and strings) that are shared across source files.
-An examples would be the file name of file storing the document lengths.
+4. constants.py: A module which contains constants (e.g. magic numbers and strings) shared across source files E.g. file name of file storing the document lengths
 5. cli_output.txt: A sample log file of the command line output.
 6. BONUS.docx: For bonus